sathishvaradharajan/productivity-tracker-backend/README.md

 If you plan to deploy this backend, you’ll need to adjust your environment variables (such as GitHub credentials) and PostgreSQL configuration.

 This project assumes that users have a GitHub account for authentication.

+##Notes on VS Code Activity Tracking (Future Integration)
+VS Code Activity Tracking will be integrated in future versions of the Productivity Tracker to enhance the accuracy of activity reporting.
+Users will be able to track their work activity directly from VS Code, and this data will be stored alongside GitHub commit-based tracking for more comprehensive reports.